ppbrown/argocd-public-demo/README.md

     kubectl create ns argocd
     kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml

-    # This doesnt actually changeo anything.
+    # This doesnt actually change anything.
 It just gives you a specific milestone you can use to validate that
-    # argocd properly installed
+    # argocd properly installed.
+Skip if you wish.
     kubectl -n argocd rollout status deploy/argocd-applicationset-controller --timeout=180s

-    # Final "deploy this application through ArgoCD" step
+    # Final "deploy demo application through ArgoCD" step
     kubectl apply -f argocd/application.yaml

 That's all there is!